List of accidents and incidents involving the Boeing 747

 Some of the aircraft that were declared damaged beyond economical repair were older 747s that sustained relatively minor damage.
 If these planes had been newer, repairing them might have been economically viable.
 This is becoming less common with the 747's increasing obsolescence as a passenger aircraft.

 Some 747s have been involved in accidents resulting in the highest death toll of any civil aviation accident, the highest death toll of any single airplane accident, and the highest death toll of a midair collision.
-As with most airliner accidents, the root of cause(s) in these incidents involved a confluence of multiple factors that rarely could be ascribed to flaws with the 747's design or its flying characteristics.
+As with most airliner accidents, the root causes of these incidents involved a confluence of multiple factors that rarely could be ascribed to flaws with the 747's design or its flying characteristics.